neo4-svg/cybersh/README.md

 → paste any error message, get the exact fix

 /howto zip a folder
-→ get the exact Linux command for any task
+→ get the exact command for your OS — auto-detects your distro

 /tldr chmod 755
-→ plain English explanation of any Linux command
+→ plain English explanation of any command

 /regex match all email addresses
 → AI writes the regex pattern with examples and test cases

 /git undo last commit without losing changes
-→ exact git commands for anything you want to do
+→ exact git commands for anything you want to do, explained for beginners too

 /diff
 → paste a git diff, AI tells you what changed and any risks